 Oh, fashionistas.
 It’s no easy feat to constantly stay in style without resorting to over-shopping, fast fashion or dumping last year’s look.
 (Despite all recycling efforts, statistically, most used clothing will end up in a landfill anyhow.)

-Certainly there are many wonderful ethical, sustainable, fair trade and even zero-waste clothing options available: Check out tentree, which uses sustainable fabrics like hemp, organic cotton and cork; Pact Organics, whose production uses no toxic dyes or pesticides; and The Dirty Seahorse, which donates 10 percent of profits to environmental and ocean conservation.
+Certainly there are many wonderful ethical, sustainable, fair trade and even vintage options available: Check out Tentree, which uses sustainable fabrics like hemp, organic cotton and cork; Pact Organics, whose production uses no toxic dyes or pesticides; Patagonia, the outdoor clothing brand well-known for its commitment to saving the planet; and The Dirty Seahorse, which donates 10 percent of profits to environmental and ocean conservation.

 All are good choices, but so, too, is something less tangible, like a digital subscription to a fashion magazine, or even design or sewing classes where they can learn to create, recreate or upcycle old garments into new.

 Looking for something smaller but still thoughtful?
 One jar of gentle, chemical-free Simply Co Laundry Detergent cleans up to 60 loads of their favourite most-fashionable pieces to help them stay loved and last longer in the closet rotation.